 Boston is a very large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 692,600 people and 179 constituent neighborhoods, Boston is the largest community in Massachusetts.
-Boston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 654,776 people and 206 constituent neighborhoods, Boston is the largest community in Massachusetts.
+Much of the housing stock in Boston was built prior to World War II, making it one of the older and more historic cities in the country.

 Boston home prices are not only among the most expensive in Massachusetts, but Boston real estate also consistently ranks among the most expensive in America.